 We also are engaged in initiatives to introduce new products and to optimize our merchandise assortment and inventory levels to meet current and future demand, and in order to realize the anticipated benefits of such initiatives, we have focused on optimizing the use of our fulfillment centers, furniture home delivery centers and outlets.
 For example, we have consolidated our fulfillment center network and reconfigured our furniture home delivery centers in order to streamline our operations.
 Not all of these initiatives have worked in the manner that we originally anticipated and in some instances the investments we have made in changes to our home delivery have not returned corresponding benefits commensurate with the costs to us.
 While we believe that these efforts will allow us to more efficiently manage our inventory and optimize our uses of capital, in the short term, such strategies may result in additional costs, including increased freight costs and lease early termination fees.
 Furthermore, in the past, during periods of significant customer growth and demand, our fulfillment centers often run at capacity.
-If we fail to accurately anticipate the future capacity requirements of our fulfillment centers, we may experience delays and difficulties in fulfilling orders and delivering merchandise to customers in a timely manner.
+If we fail to accurately anticipate the future capacity requirements of our fulfillment centers in a timely manner.
 We also may be unable to remedy such issues quickly due to operational difficulties, such as disruptions in transitioning fulfillment orders to the new fulfillment facilities, competition for distribution facility space and problems associated with operating new facilities or reducing the size and changing functions of existing facilities.
 These difficulties can result in a negative experience for our customers and could have a material adverse effect on our results of operations.